 The Black and Blue Gay Festival is a highly popular 5-day event that takes place annually during the Canadian Thanksgiving weekend in October.
 Featuring electronica and techno music, the festival attracts around 70,000 people each year.
 In addition to being an amazing event, it’s also for a good cause – proceeds are donated to HIV/AIDS charities each year.

 A Look at the Best Montreal Neighborhoods

 Some cities have gayborhoods – but Montreal has a village.
-Yes, it’s true – an entire gay village (one of the largest in North America!) that has an upbeat vibe, a fun and lively club scene, and a main drag, the Rue Sainte-Catherine, which is a pedestrian-only avenue that is frequently strung with decorations and lights, and on which numerous bars, eateries, and cafes are located for all to enjoy.
+Yes, it’s true – an entire gay village (one of the largest in North America!) that has an upbeat vibe, a fun, and lively club scene, and the main drag, the Rue Sainte-Catherine, which is a pedestrian-only avenue that is frequently strung with decorations and lights, and on which numerous bars, eateries, and cafes are located for all to enjoy.
 Its Rue Amherst street is known for its eclectic mix of boutique and antique shops, and the entire village is very walkable, warm, and welcoming.
 The village also includes the beautiful neoclassical Saint-Pierre-Apôtre Church, with its well-known Chapel of Hope, dedicated to AIDS victims.
 For those considering purchasing a home in Le Village Gai, there are a variety of housing options and price ranges available.

 For those who are considering moving to Montreal, it is worth noting that bringing your own vehicle is not essential, and may not even be advised.
 Because of the density of the city, many businesses are within walking distance from the city’s metro stations throughout the city, and many residents choose to walk or bike.